Curious about us? Here are some common questions we get asked about us and our space!

 Yes.
-The rental of Nathaniel Hall includes full access to the kitchen as well as the multi-faith sanctuary/chapel area, the discussion hall, the retreat grounds, and the walking paths.
-The main discussion hall can host about 45-50 people comfortably.
+The reservation of Nathaniel Hall includes full access to the kitchen as well as the multi-faith sanctuary/chapel area, the discussion hall, the retreat grounds, and the walking paths.
+The main discussion hall can comfortably host about 45-50 people.

 What is the capacity of the meditation hall and how many people will the facility accommodate?

 - 1 room with a queen size bed

 - 2 rooms with a double and a twin bed.

 - In addition, we have 6 roll-away beds/cots may be set up if needed.

 Total capacity: 36 to 42 people in the dormitory.

 We also have 3 individual rooms, at the main house, that we rent out (a 2-minute walk to the house from the main retreat building).
 This will host 3 more people.

 What is the cost breakdown for the facility rental?

 - Single dorm room style - $50 per night per person